dvidelabs/flatcc/README.md

 `[ubyte]` vectors could be useful, but it can also be handled via nested flatbuffers which also align data.

-### Fixed Size Arrays
+### Fixed Length Arrays

-Fixed size arrays introduced in 0.6.0 allow for structs containing arrays of fixed length scalars, structs and chars.
+Fixed length arrays introduced in 0.6.0 allow for structs containing arrays of fixed length scalars, structs and chars.
 Arrays are parsed like vectors for of similar type but are zero padded if shorter than expected and fails if longer than expected.
 The flag `reject_array_underflow` will error if an